Love Your Library Day, sponsored by Friends of Greenpoint Library

 What do Friends do?

-As a Friend of BPL, you will play a critical role in the sucess of your branch and your community.
+As a Friend of BPL, you will play a critical role in the success of your branch and your community.

 Friends' activities generate revenue to supplement the Library's budget, and sponsor public programs at branches, such as author talks, art shows, story hours and cultural events.

 Want to become a Friend?
-Visit your local branch and ask whether a Friend Group currently exists!
+Visit your local branch and ask whether a Friends Group currently exists!